• Skip to primary navigation

 Round-Ups

-After you have completed setting up your ChangEd account, the app will start analyzing your spending.
-Then it will begin to round up your transactions and put the difference into a ChangEd account that eventually gets sent as a student loan payment.
+After you have completed setting up your Changed account, the app will start analyzing your spending.
+Then it will begin to round up your transactions and put the difference into a Changed account that eventually gets sent as a loan payment.

-Once your ChangEd account reaches $50, the money will be sent to your student loan account as a payment.
+Once your Changed account reaches $25, the money will be sent to your student loan account or other loan as a payment.
 You can also multiply roundups or set different savings speeds based on transaction categories.

 Note that you can pause round-ups at any time.
 Currently, the app allows users to set up a pause for 15, 30 or 60 days.